Thermal deformation is one of the factors affecting machining accuracy.

-When the machine is affected by changes in the ambient temperature of the workshop, friction heating due to motor heating and mechanical movement as well as cutting heat and cooling medium, all of these will cause uneven temperature rise in various parts of the machine tool, resulting in changes in the form accuracy and machining accuracy of the machine tool.
+Thermal deformation affects machining accuracy in a number of ways.
+Changes in the ambient temperature of the workshop, friction heating from motor operation and mechanical movement, cutting heat, and cooling medium can all cause uneven temperature rises in various parts of the machine tool, leading to changes in the machine’s form accuracy and machining accuracy.

 Temperature rise and distribution of machine tools, and the influence of natural climate